Interviewers are asking this more and more… “what do you need to improve?”

 It’s similar to “what’s your greatest weakness?” but a little more open-ended (which means you can really get into trouble if you don’t know how to answer it).

 Fortunately I’m going to walk you through exactly how to handle the question.
 Let’s get started…

-When they ask what you need to improve, don’t give some cheesy answer like “well, I work too hard sometimes, so I need to learn how to take breaks and not work so much”.
+When they ask what areas or things you need to improve, don’t give some cheesy answer like “well, I work too hard sometimes, so I need to learn how to take breaks and not work so much”.
 No hiring manager will be impressed with that.

 (It’s the same if they ask your greatest weakness.
 Don’t do this, please!)

 Also don’t name anything that’s vital to the job.
 If this is a supervisor position, don’t say you need to improve communication and delegation of tasks.
 That’s essential stuff for being a good supervisor and they’re less likely to hire you if you say you’re lacking in those areas.

 So when you answer “what do you need to improve?”, pick a real area you’d like to get better in, but make sure it’s not something essential to the job duties.

 You can also choose something you’re already pretty good at, but still trying to improve even more.

 Let’s look at some example answers and this will start to make more sense…

 Using the supervisor example above, you could say something like this…